tkhyn/pyconizr/README.rst

    faster (thanks to caching vs dataURI decoding) if the CSS does not use dataURIs.
    Defaults to ``False``

+class
+   A common CSS class for all the icons in the sprite.
+   Default to ``None``.

 selectors
    Comma-separated list of selectors that can be embedded in icons filenames,